-I‘m a fan of simple habits; daily actions that seem small but are an integral part of an intentional life.
+I‘m a fan of simple habits—small daily actions that integrate into a thoughtful life.

-Things like doing dishes after a meal, taking an evening walk and creating something new and lovely.
+Doing dishes after a meal, taking an evening walk …and creating something new and lovely.
 Oh, how I love creativity and the way it enriches my days.

-Because at one point, I didn’t think I was a creative person.
-But I wanted to be.
-So I decided to get creative anyway and you know what I discovered?
+At one point, I didn’t think of myself as a creative person—but I wanted to be.
+So, I decided to create anyway.
+Know what I discovered?

-When you engage your creativity every day, it becomes easier to do, even if you started out thinking you aren’t creative.
+When you engage your creativity every day, it becomes easier to do it, even if you thought you weren’t creative.

-It opens your brain up to more creative solutions.
-You begin looking at things and thinking, “Hmmm, I think there’s a better way.”
+Creating opens up your brain to more creative solutions.
+You look at things and think, “There could be a better way.”

-When you create something you really enjoy, be it writing, painting or making something with your hands, you naturally focus on what you are doing because you love it.
+When you create something you really enjoy—writing, painting, making something with your hands, whatever—you get into a groove because you love it.

 What an awesome gift.

-It had her name, written beautifully (well, I tried anyway) with the meaning of her name printed underneath it.
+I invited my grandma over for dinner one evening, and wanting to make it special, I made a place card for her.
+It had her name, written beautifully (well, I tried), with the meaning of her name printed underneath.

-She was so touched by that simple gesture that she still has it on her fridge and talks about it when we go visit.
+She was so touched by that simple gesture that she still has it on her fridge and talks about it whenever we visit.

-Or you could paint, crochet, make soap, sew, build, design, anything.
-Take a cooking or pottery class.
-Put together a craft box that you can access at any time.
+Or, you could paint, crochet, make soap, sew, build, design… anything.
+Take a community cooking or pottery class.
 The possibilities are endless.

-When you find something you love to do, keep doing it.
-And then find a way to use your creativity to benefit someone else.
+And when you hit on something you love, keep at it.
+Then, find a way to use your creativity to benefit someone else.